Works#2017

 Chrysanthemum Town Nihonmatsu Branding Project

-In Nihonmatsu city, Fukushima prefecture, people have been making "attractive chrysanthemums" such as chrysanthemum doll and "multi-flowered chrysanthemums" that bloom hundreds or thousands of flowers from a single stem, but these were limited to exhibitions at competitions and autumn chrysanthemum displays.
-However, with the desire to have chrysanthemums used in a variety of scenes and spaces in a way that suits the modern era, in 2016, the "Chrysanthemum Town Nihonmatsu Branding Project" was launched with the aim of improving the appeal of Nihonmatsu's chrysanthemums.
-In 2017, the second year of the project, our company, which was founded in the Meiji era when chrysanthemum doll exhibitions were expanded nationwide to attract customers, was asked to carry out branding work.
-Together with Nihonmatsu city, we have helped to increase the new value of Nihonmatsu's traditional chrysanthemum making and evolve "Chrysanthemum Town Nihonmatsu" into a brand that will be promoted throughout Japan and the world. ◆Project website *You will be redirected to an external website.
-If you would like to proceed, please click on the URL below. http://senrinzaki.jp/ *Please note ・The linked website is not a NOMURA website and is not under our control. ・The website addresses listed in this notice are those at the time of this page creation.
-Website addresses may be abolished or changed.
-Please check the latest address yourself. ・Please check with the linked organization for the website.
-[Customer's Issues/Requests] We would like to brand and develop a new business for chrysanthemum cultivation in Nihonmatsu City, where advanced horticultural chrysanthemum cultivation techniques such as chrysanthemum doll and Senrinzaki remain, and make it a symbol of multi-generational exchange and town development.
-In addition, by branding the chrysanthemums of Nihonmatsu City, we would like to see new businesses start up and enter new fields for chrysanthemum-related second products (souvenirs, chrysanthemum goods, etc.), and increase employment in the service industry, mainly the tourism industry, by increasing the number of visitors who come to see the chrysanthemums.
-[Solution] ・Marketing and market research for the flower and display industries, sorting out issues in product supply, and formulating a sales strategy ・Formulating a brand concept ・Formulating a brand logo and color ・Creating a product catalog to promote Nihonmatsu chrysanthemums such as "Senrinzaki," "Hyakutarin," and "Kengai" ・Creating a LP dedicated to the project ・Formulating a promotion strategy ・Creating a promotional movie (Japanese and English) ・Supporting and producing event exhibits ・Holding branding and product development seminars for city businesses ・Supporting product development [Customer feedback] We received many suggestions for new ways to showcase the traditional "Nihonmatsu chrysanthemum" production, such as creating promotional tools that bring out the charm of the product even more and exhibiting at art events that we had never thought of before, and we were able to confirm the potential of "Nihonmatsu chrysanthemum".
+Nihonmatsu City in Fukushima Prefecture has produced "showy chrysanthemums," such as chrysanthemum doll dolls and "multi-flowered" chrysanthemums, in which hundreds or even thousands of flowers bloom from a single stem.
+However, these efforts were limited to exhibitions at competitions and autumn chrysanthemum displays.
+However, with a desire to utilize chrysanthemums in a modern way, incorporating a variety of scenes and spaces, the "Chrysanthemum Town Nihonmatsu Branding Project" was launched in 2016 to enhance the appeal of Nihonmatsu's chrysanthemums.
+In 2017, the second year of the project, our company, whose founding was partly inspired by the Meiji era (1868-1912) when chrysanthemum doll exhibitions were expanded nationwide and became popular events, was approached to provide branding services.
+Working with Nihonmatsu City, we helped elevate the traditional Nihonmatsu chrysanthemum cultivation and evolve "Chrysanthemum Town Nihonmatsu" into a brand that promotes Nihonmatsu to Japan and the world. ◆Project Website *This link will take you to an external website.
+If you would like to continue, please click the URL below. http://senrinzaki.jp/ *Please note: The linked website is not a NOMURA Co.,Ltd. website and is not under our control.
+The website addresses listed in this notice are current as of the time of this page's creation.
+Website addresses may be discontinued or changed.
+Please confirm the latest address yourself.
+For the linked website, please contact the linked organization.
+[Customer Issues/Requests] We would like to brand and develop new businesses for chrysanthemum cultivation in Nihonmatsu City, where advanced horticultural chrysanthemum cultivation techniques such as chrysanthemum doll and Senrinzaki (thousand-ring blooms) remain, and make it a symbol of intergenerational exchange and urban development.
+Furthermore, by branding Nihonmatsu City's chrysanthemums, we hope to encourage the creation of new chrysanthemum-related products (souvenirs, chrysanthemum goods, etc.) and the expansion of new fields.
+We also hope to increase employment in the service industry, particularly the tourism industry, by increasing the number of visitors to see the chrysanthemums.
+[Solutions] - Marketing and market research for the floriculture and display industries, sorting out issues in product supply, and formulating a sales strategy - Formulating a brand concept - Formulating a brand logo and color - Creating a product catalog to promote Nihonmatsu chrysanthemums, including the products "Senrinzaki," "Hyakutarin," and "Kengai" - Creating a project-specific landing page - Formulating a promotional strategy - Creating a promotional movie (Japanese and English) - Supporting and producing event exhibits - Holding branding and product development seminars for local businesses - Supporting product development [Customer feedback] We received many suggestions for new ways to showcase the traditional "Nihonmatsu chrysanthemum" production, such as creating promotional tools to further enhance its appeal and exhibiting at art events that we had never considered before, which confirmed the potential of "Nihonmatsu chrysanthemums."
 Through this project, many people both in Japan and overseas became aware of "Senrinzaki," and we were able to expand overseas for the first time.
-They not only provided promotion and displays, but also provided support in a wide range of areas, such as developing related products with local businesses and advising on the "chrysanthemum doll Exhibition," which helped to build momentum among local residents. <Our project members> [Sales/Project Management] Yokota Hiroshi [Planning/Direction] Shimokuni Yuki [design, layout] Fukano Tomoki Nakagawa Yuri [PR] Fukazawa Kore [Production/ construction (at DESIGNART TOKYO 2017/2018)] Shimada Takeshi [Collaboration at DESIGNART TOKYO 2018] Uchiyama Keiko (NOMLAB) ・NOMLAB DESIGNART2018 exhibit "Senrinzaki" Chrysanthemum MR http://www.nomlab.jp/jp/projects/detail/15 ・Release information https://www.nomurakougei.co.jp/uploads/news/attachments/1/a7a75355626e63682aa71e0b4fb11fc91cfaa652524366dc8f100e9f068d9f55.pdf
+They not only provided support for promotions and displays, but also for the development of related products with local businesses and advice on the "chrysanthemum doll Exhibition," and they provided a wide range of support, which helped to foster enthusiasm among local residents. <Our project members> [Sales/Project Management] Yokota Hiroshi [Planning/Direction] Shimokuni Yuki [design, layout] Fukano Tomoki Nakagawa Yuri [PR] Fukasawa Korei [Production/ construction (at DESIGNART TOKYO 2017/2018)] Shimada Takeshi [Collaboration at DESIGNART TOKYO 2018] Uchiyama Keiko (NOMLAB) ・NOMLAB DESIGNART2018 exhibit "Senrinzaki" Chrysanthemum MR http://www.nomlab.jp/jp/projects/detail/15 ・Release information https://www.nomurakougei.co.jp/uploads/news/attachments/1/a7a75355626e63682aa71e0b4fb11fc91cfaa652524366dc8f100e9f068d9f55.pdf

 #public